Social Justice Action Group (SJAG)

 Skyping a speaker is a great way to hear a speaker without having to fundraise for their traveling expense, but keep in mind you will usually have to pay an honorarium.
 Talk to the AV Center for reserving a room accessible with Skype and adequate AV equipment.

 How can I secure transportation for my speaker?

-You can arrange for a vehicle to pick up your speaker at the airport by calling Security at (641) 269-4600.
-The fee will be $50 one way.
+You can arrange for a vehicle to pick up your speaker at the airport by contacting Amy Van Manen Facilities Management at 641-269-3300.
+The fee will vary.
 Make sure someone from your group can go in the van to pick your speaker up.

 How do I get my event into the bathroom readers?

-Email the senators for each cluster or email someone in the SGA cabinet, usually [ace] and ask them to put your request in the Joint Board minutes so that senators will tell their constituents about it.
+Email the senators for each cluster or email someone in the SGA cabinet, usually All Campus Events chair and ask them to put your request in the Joint Board minutes so that senators will tell their constituents about it.